vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 In today's article, we're going to explain how to use the new Hub files data source.
 We'll build a dynamic bulletin board application, which lets the user view and upload PDFs---similar to how a bulletin board works in the real world.

-This project is based on the [official Peakboard bulletin board template](https://templates.peakboard.com/Company_Information_PDF/en), which you can download and try out for yourself!
+If you want to follow along, you can download the official Peakboard [bulletin board template](https://templates.peakboard.com/Company_Information_PDF/en).

 ## Add the PDFs to Peakboard Hub